Söderåsen: Oden Lake

 Oden Lake (Odensjön) is a lake in Scania, in Sweden and belongs to Söderåsens National park.
 The lake is circular in shape, with a diameter of 150 m and it is 19 m deep.
 Oden Lake likely formed from a glacier niche, and the name Oden Lake may have been due to the circular shape as compared to the Norse god Odin's one eye.
 Earlier views have suggested the lake may be a volcanic explosion crater, a nivation hollow or formed by fluvial erosion or as plunge pool of glacial meltwater.
 These various theories that had accumulated up to the 1980s were proposed by Alfred Gabriel Nathorst, Lennart von Post, Mats Åkesson and Anders Rapp among others.

 Flora, fauna, and funga

 The landscape offers views of leafy deciduous forests and powerful screes with high rocks, flowing watercourses and wide vistas.

-The forest, is made up of different types of wood as for example beech, oak and ash.
+The forest, is made up of different types of trees as for example beech, douglas fir, oak or ash.
 The ground of the forest is covered with a notable amount of plant species.
 The area is rich with mushrooms, insects, water creatures, mosses, birds and bats.

 Because of the rugged landscape, many characteristics of primeval forest have been preserved, such as an abundance of dead trees.
 This makes the insect life rich, with many rare beetles.
 The flora is also extremely rich, with species such as hollowwort, enchanter's nightshade and tall meadow-rue.